Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Current priority: native stall deferred — 2026-09-17

+The user has requested that the scheduling investigation remain TODO work while smaller fixes proceed.
+This changes implementation order, not the finding's status or the retained acceptance gates.
+It supersedes the earlier instruction below to take the native stall next.

+- [ ] Diagnose the captured native stall: one registered task remains queued, the factory waits for prerequisite completion and the other worker is idle.
+  Isolate the Flow/Jupiter/JDK interaction before choosing a correction; an upstream Jupiter defect has not been established.
+- [ ] Prove a correction preserves independent progress, dependency order and existing cancellation/cleanup behavior, then complete the blocked Jupiter mutation and relevant acceptance checks without weakening their gates.

+The first recorded stress timeout was at zero-based repetition 93: the 94th busy-chain attempt and 188th invocation across two alternating scenarios.
+This is not a production failure-rate estimate.
+The separate small-backlog fixture deliberately held independent work with a test latch; that coordination is not a domain dependency or proof of the idle-worker stall's precise cause.
+Cancellation tests exercise a separate externally requested Stop, not cancelling independent work to make a prerequisite run.
+No cancellation monitor or broader scheduling redesign is approved by this deferral.
+The successful user trial remains accepted for their reported use case, not blanket release acceptance.

+## Same-document link validation — 2026-09-17

+The Markdown link checker now resolves fragment-only and empty destinations to the source document rather than its containing directory.
+Standalone documents therefore do not need a module README for same-page links.
+One file-based regression failed before the correction and passes afterwards; it covers inline, reference and empty destinations, and still rejects a missing relative file.
+Other file/directory checks remain unchanged.
+This is a narrow validation fix, not new heading validation, a scanner exclusion or a runtime scheduling change.
+Standards and Spec reviews found no actionable issues.

+The uninterrupted 42-project test run completed with 2,951 cases across 191 fresh XML suites: four failures, zero errors and 21 existing skips.
+The three previous same-page-link failures now pass.
+The remaining failures are three code-example link checks and the historical analysis property check, all in the documentation module (1,213 cases); this is not a green reactor result.
+Core completed 369 cases with two skips, and Jupiter passed all 306 cases.
+No new PIT or packaged-host acceptance is claimed for this test-only change.
+Evidence uses the `flow-doc-fragment-` log prefix under `C:/Data/Code/`.

 ## Successful consuming-repository trial — 2026-09-17

 The user reports that their local consuming-workload test now passes in about